 Our customers in the research community want quick and accurate air quality data from a compact instrument that can be used on multiple projects.
 They are less constrained by the need to have US EPA-type conformity, provided the data is robust and traceable back to reference methods.

 Sensor-based equipment opens up new opportunities

 Our instruments use sensors rather than analyzers, which gives two big advantages: 1) parameters can be measured and logged every minute, and 2) sensors are cheaper than analyzers, enabling more instruments in the field.
-Air quality data with increased spatial and temporal resolution can open up new areas for research and consulting, such as in mapping urban hotspots, personal exposure monitoring, or wide area sensor networks.
+Air quality data with increased spatial and temporal resolution can open up new areas for research, such as in mapping urban hotspots, personal exposure monitoring, or wide area sensor networks.

 Configurable and cost effective equipment that makes your budget go further